Ogre Jorz

 When I was gonna leave, Timz grabbed my hand.
 “Help me find a good place for uncle’s—” He didn’t know what to call it either.

 I strolled with him back to his bedroom.
-Timz finally decided it fit on his bedside table, pushed against the nightlight the family used to battle the younglin’s night terrors.
+Timz finally decided it fit on his bedside table, pushed against the nightlight the family uses to battle the younglin’s night terrors.

 I’ll jump ahead again.
 My brother called me a few hours later, told me to come over.
 We live in the same village, about a rock heave away.
 I coulda walked, but my brother sounded a bit—disjointed would be a good word, so I drove over quick-like.